GFDRR/open-risk-data-dashboard/docs/interviews/asha.md

 ❓ So how do I convince my people to open their datasets?

-# Is comparing with datasets oft other countries useful to you?
+# Is comparing with datasets of other countries useful to you?

 Yes, it is always interesting to see what the best countries do.
 And why is that so.